conan-io/docs/examples/dev_flow/debug/debugging_visual.rst

 Locating the sources path for the debugger
 ------------------------------------------

-Visual Studio won't be able to find te source files by itself after deleting the original build files.
+Visual Studio won't be able to find the source files by itself after deleting the original build files.
 To be able to debug over the source files, there's an option to manually set the source folder path so that it's possible to debug over the source files.
 This requires that the source files for the dependency exist.
 In our case we can get the location of this source files by running a ``conan cache path``.